-To ensure that there is equity in the distribution of transportation resources in the Old Colony region.
-Ensuring that the 3C planning process is accessible to the public, including members of the Title VI, Environmental Justice, and Limited English Proficiency communities is a central federal, state, and regional priority.
+To ensure that there is fairness in the distribution of transportation resources in the Old Colony region.
+Ensuring that the 3C planning process is accessible to the public, including members of the Title VI, is a central federal, state, and regional priority.
 This process is designed to ensure that public and private minority agencies, organizations, and interested citizens will be kept apprised of and involved in the transportation planning milestones in the region.
 The encouragement of participation and provision of meaningful access to all local citizens in metropolitan transportation planning is one of the most important goals of the "3C" (continuing, cooperative, and comprehensive) process.
 The MPO process engages with these populations throughout all transportation planning related activities.